 Ed’s interactive question-and-answer templates have reinforcement built in – i.e. when a learner answers a question, they receive immediate reinforcement as to whether they answered correctly, what the correct answer was, and some extra information about the context of the question.

 This approach to learning improves retention compared to other methods (Anderson and Mayhew 1980, Brackbill 1964) and is perfect for interactive lessons which use active learning to get across information.
-However, when constructing an unbiased test lesson, especially in the case where identical tests will be provided before and after completing the course, showing learners the correct answer when they first undertake the test would skew results.
+However, when constructing with a unbiased test maker, especially in the case where identical tests will be provided before and after completing the course, showing learners the correct answer when they first undertake the test would skew results.

 To help you create quality tests, Ed allows you to disable answer feedback at the click of a button on the lesson dashboard, which automatically updates your lesson to one which does not provide takeaways in interactive templates.
 At this point you will also want to set the lesson to lock immediately after completion, so that the learner can’t revisit the content to get a better score, or practice answering the questions.